THE LEHMANN LAB

 CONTACT PUBLICATIONS LAB MEMBERS COURSES OPEN POSITIONS

-A Drosophila molecular genetics lab at the University of Arkansas.
-We use a combination of genetic, cytogenetic and biochemical approaches to study the coordinated regulation of development and metabolism.
+Dr. Michael Lehmann retired in 2024 after 22 years of running a Drosophila molecular genetics lab at the University of Arkansas.
+During this time, the lab used a combination of genetic, cytogenetic and biochemical approaches to study the coordinated regulation of development and metabolism.

-In the Lehmann lab, we are interested in signaling processes that regulate and coordinate development, growth and metabolism.
+In the Lehmann lab, we were interested in signaling processes that regulate and coordinate development, growth and metabolism.
 In the past, we have studied how steroid hormones trigger the programmed death of cells at specific times and in specific tissues during development.
-Currently, our research focuses on roles of a protein of the Lipin family in metabolism and development.
-In particular, we are interested to understand how Lipin, which is required for normal fat tissue development and cell growth (see illustrations to the left and to the right below) is integrated in regulatory networks that control development and growth.
+In the final years, our research focused on roles of a protein of the Lipin family in metabolism and development.
+In particular, we were interested to understand how Lipin, which is required for normal fat tissue development and cell growth (see illustrations to the left and to the right below) is integrated in regulatory networks that control development and growth.
 These networks include nutrient-sensitive (TOR), growth factor-controlled (insulin) and steroid hormone-controlled signaling pathways.
-Our preliminary data show that Lipin interacts with all of these pathways.
-However, we are far from understanding the exact nature of these interactions.
-To find answers to our questions, we take advantage of the wealth of information and experimental tools available for our model organism, the fruit fly Drosophila melanogaster.
+Our data showed that Lipin interacts with all of these pathways.
+However, there is still work to be done to understand the exact nature of these interactions.
+To find answers to our questions, we took advantage of the wealth of information and experimental tools available for our model organism, the fruit fly Drosophila melanogaster.
 These tiny insect have proven to be excellent genetic models for studying basic biology for more than 100 years.

 These materials are not endorsed, approved, sponsored, or provided by or on behalf of the University of Arkansas, Fayetteville.